richterdc/MySensors.RFM69-MQTT-GW/README.md

 Future Updates will include Eagle Board design and updates logic level converter and stl files for a case.

 For antenna i used a simple straight wire as noted on Mysensors site, this seems to cover my house incredibly well from the basement.
-So shoudl be adequate for most anyone.
+So should be adequate for most anyone.

-Power i am using an Arduin Nano clone this appears to be able to power both the W5100 and the RFM69 via USB input.
+For power I am using the onboard regulator of an Arduin Nano clone this appears to be able to power both the W5100 and the RFM69 via USB input.
 Make sure to use a good usb power source.